 Here are a few more architecture-specific project management software benefits:

-• Brings visibility to multiple deliverables across multiple clients
+Brings visibility to multiple deliverables across multiple clients

-• Places billing, budgeting, and profitability in a project context
+Places billing, budgeting, and profitability in a project context

-• Allows for more complex project scheduling, including dependencies.
+Allows for more complex project scheduling, including dependencies.

-Project management software features that support architects
+Best features: Project management software for architects

 Most project management solutions are built to accommodate a wide range of industries and use cases, but each software maker has its own unique focus — and that means available features will vary.